kotobuki/tiny-captioning-tool-for-zoom/README.md

 ## About this tool

-A simple tool to display text recognised by the Speech Service of Microsoft Cognitive Services as subtitles in Zoom.
-Only the minimum functions are implemented, and it is not intended to be used as a public service for general use.
+A tiny tool for displaying speech-recognized text as subtitles in Zoom.
+Once you start speech recognition, your web browser shows the text in recognizing continuously, and the tool submits the final text as Zoom subtitle once recognized.
+By capturing the web browser screen and involving it in a meeting as a virtual camera, you can share the text in recognizing in near real-time.
+Please note that this is a small tool with minimal functionality and is not intended for use as a public service.
 See TODO.md for plans.

 ### References